How can I download a .ipa file of my app from Thunkable?

 @steve_zanotti1 I’m using iOS 11, I can’t remember if that option was there on iOS 10 - it might be in a different menu?

-At the moment you have to download via email and test on your own phone, but Thunkable will be adding the ability to download .ipa files in the future.
+At the moment you can only download via email and test on your own phone,

 @thunkable Please add this feature as soon as possible.
 Can you tell when this feature will be available?
 I need this urgently